• Home

 The setup in Postman

-Add webhooks to your apps
+Step 2: Add webhooks to your apps

 Testing webhooks and serializing data by hand is tricky—as is copying and pasting data from your apps.
 Let's skip both, and just get our apps talking to each other.

-We're using WordPress-powered form tool Gravity Forms and document template-builder app WebMerge as the examples here—but the same general idea works in most other apps that support webhooks.
+We're using WordPress-powered form tool Gravity Forms and document template-builder app Formstack as the examples here—but the same general idea works in most other apps that support webhooks.
 Here's essentially what you need to do:

-Open your form's Webhook settings in Gravity Forms
+Open your form's webhook settings in Gravity Forms

-We want the data to come from Gravity Forms, so we'll open the Webhooks settings under the form we want to use.
+We want the data to come from Gravity Forms, so we'll open the webhooks settings under the form we want to use.
 That gives us a URL field (this lets us tell Gravity Forms where we want to send the data) and options to specify the webhook HTTP request method (how to send the data).

 Tip: You'll often find webhook URLs and related settings under the "integration", "webhook", or "workflow" settings, depending on your app.